SporadicThought/heimvision-hm241-hi3536v192/dump/spi_ROM/howto.md

 ## 	 16.000 MB upload ok.

 ## That should do it.
 Verify that you have a valid 16M copy of the ROM in your server's tftp folder.

+Turns out I wasn't paying attention to the endiannes.
+That was the first flash dump I've ever attempted.